 One does not have to be “meatless” to combat climate change.
 Mediterranean diet is primarily plant-based eating plan - rich in fruits, vegetables, nuts, legume, whole grain, organic and fresh food.
-The animal protein food include mostly fish, chicken once a week and red meat rarely.
-Studies suggest that if more people move towards this style of eating, it can help to reduce food related GHG emissions up to 55% by 2050.
+The animal protein food includes mostly fish, chicken once a week and red meat rarely.
+Studies suggest that if more people move towards this style of eating, it can help to reduce food-related GHG emissions up to 55% by 2050.

 Even small steps can make a difference

 Eat less meat - Moderating the amount of intake, such as smaller portions, and instead of daily, reducing the frequency to 4-5 times per week.
 Eat more fish, chicken, avoid processed meat-ham, bacon, sausages, hot dog.
 If we reduce intake to ¼ lb. of beef a week, it would be like taking 4-6 million cars off the road per year.

 Cooking at home - try new ways to cook

 Incorporate more plant-based proteins, i.e. beans, legumes, soy products (tofu, bean curd sticks), into your cooking.
 Experiment ways to cut down or substitute meat with beans, lentils, soy products.
 For example:

 Add mushrooms, beans or tofu into meat patties, maopo tofu, thus decrease the amount of meat served,